Vaidehi222/ngram-nlp-project/README.md

 # 🔤 N-Gram Language Modeling with Smoothing Techniques

+> 🚀 Achieved up to **15x reduction in perplexity** using Back-off smoothing in trigram models.

 A complete implementation of word-level N-gram language models from scratch in Python, demonstrating how smoothing techniques solve real-world NLP challenges like data sparsity.

 ---